 It is common practice for a government to auction off government securities to a limited group of approved bidders, traditionally known as the primary market.

 Auctions allow the Maltese government to make securities available to the wider market by using the primary dealers as market makers.

 Since the Maltese government very rarely issues debt instruments, it isn’t worth the cost for a bank to set up a specialist Treasury division.
 The Central Bank of Malta, therefore, acts as an agent on behalf of the government of Malta and transmits its securities directly to the open market.

 The government of Malta needs short-term financing to bridge the irregular pace of its income.
 Although the government is currently paying down its debt, it does occasionally need to refinance maturing debt instruments.

 - Short-term financing

 - Long-term financing

 The government issues Treasury bills to cover short-term debt needs.
 These devices do not pay interest, but are sold at a discount and redeemed at full face value.

-- You could wrap $1 bills around the Earth 32 times with the debt amount.
+- You could wrap $1 bills around the Earth 36 times with the debt amount.

-- If you lay $1 bills on top of each other they would make a pile 894 km, or 555 miles high.
+- If you lay $1 bills on top of each other they would make a pile 1,009 km, or 627 miles high.